 The purpose of this conference is to provide a forum for the presentation of philosophical work of undergraduates to their peers.

 Papers are required to be of philosophical content, but there are no specific restrictions on subject matter within the arena of philosophical discussion itself.
 Papers should be approximately 3,000 words (10-12 pages).

-Electronic submissions (as Word documents) are required and should be sent to Ian O'Loughlin at email@example.com.
+Electronic submissions (as Word documents) are required and should be sent to Ian O'Loughlin at firstname.lastname@example.org.
 Submissions should include both the full paper and an abstract of no more than 200 words.
 Please send these, prepared for blind review, as an email attachment.
-The attachment should be a single file (preferred file formats are .docx or .odt, but a .pdf is fine too) with title, abstract, paper, and bibliography.
+The attachment should be a single file (preferred file formats are .docx or .odt) with title, abstract, paper, and bibliography.
 In the body of the email, please include the title of your paper, your name, and your university.

 Selected papers from the conference will be published in the journal Res Cogitans.

 Electronic registration is available.
 Registration fee: $50.
 Three meals will be provided to registered attendees: Friday night banquet, Saturday breakfast and lunch.